 Based in Asheville, Vaya manages Medicaid and other publicly funded services for mental health needs, substance use disorder and intellectual/developmental disabilities in 22 counties in western North Carolina.
-To learn more about treatment options near you, call Vaya’s toll-free, 24/7 Access to Care Line at 1-800-849-6127.
+To learn more about treatment options near you, call Vaya’s toll-free, 24/7 Behavioral Health Crisis Line at 1-800-849-6127.
 All calls are confidential.

 Anyone in western North Carolina, regardless of insurance carrier or status, can call Vaya day or night for help in a mental health or substance use health crisis.

 To learn more about mental health issues and people of color, visit the following online resources: